Teriks/libasm_io/library-documentation.md

 Additional parameters are passed in order on the stack.

-Any functions that return integral/pointer values will return the value in the RAX register
+Any functions that return integral/pointer values will return the value in the RAX register.

 The functions in this library will not save your registers before they are used,